 Please keep your application as simple as possible and avoid the use of technical terms and jargon.

 A list of the grants paid by the Trust last year is available on request and can also be downloaded from our website.
-Please note, however, that not all these grants reflect our current grant policy.
-Some were made two or more years ago, when different guidelines may have been in force.
-We are no longer, for instance, able to award three year grants.
+Please note, however, that many of these grants were made several years ago and do not reflect our current grant policy.

 If you have any queries on these guidelines, or are unsure whether your project meets our priorities, please contact us for advice.